 There is no natural shade at Praia da Ursa, so to protect yourself from the sun, you can bring an umbrella.
 Some people bring a surfboard, and some carry chairs!
 Try not to bring too much, as you’ll have to take it all down the trail.

-It’s best to keep one (or both) hand free during the walk.
+It’s best to keep one (or both) hands free during the walk.
 After a day at the beach, bring all the rubbish back with you.
 There are no trash cans, and you can only dispose of trash once you’re back in your car or at Cabo da Roca.

 Swimming and sunbathing at Ursa Beach

 There is no coast guard at Praia da Ursa, and swimming is at your own risk.
 The waves can be pretty mental here, depending on the current, so be careful!
-Personally, I’ve experienced some of the best and most fun waves at Ursa Beach.
+Personally, we’ve experienced some of the best and most fun waves at Ursa Beach.

 Keep your feet on the ground, and don’t go too deep.
 And be aware of the currents and tides.
 If you are here alone, it is best not to swim.